fastapi/sqlmodel/docs/advanced/decimal.md

 ## Decimal Types

-Pydantic has special support for `Decimal` types using the <a href="https://pydantic-docs.helpmanual.io/usage/types/#arguments-to-condecimal" class="external-link" target="_blank">`condecimal()` special function</a>.
+Pydantic has special support for <a href="https://docs.pydantic.dev/latest/api/standard_library_types/#decimaldecimal" class="external-link" target="_blank">`Decimal` types</a>.

-/// tip

-Pydantic 1.9, that will be released soon, has improved support for `Decimal` types, without needing to use the `condecimal()` function.

-But meanwhile, you can already use this feature with `condecimal()` in **SQLModel** it as it's explained here.

-///

-When you use `condecimal()` you can specify the number of digits and decimal places to support.
+When you use `Decimal` you can specify the number of digits and decimal places to support in the `Field()` function.
 They will be validated by Pydantic (for example when using FastAPI) and the same information will also be used for the database columns.

 /// info

-For the database, **SQLModel** will use <a href="https://docs.sqlalchemy.org/en/14/core/type_basics.html#sqlalchemy.types.DECIMAL" class="external-link" target="_blank">SQLAlchemy's `DECIMAL` type</a>.
+For the database, **SQLModel** will use <a href="https://docs.sqlalchemy.org/en/20/core/type_basics.html#sqlalchemy.types.DECIMAL" class="external-link" target="_blank">SQLAlchemy's `DECIMAL` type</a>.

 ///